timchown/rfc8504-bis/draft-clw-6man-rfc8504-bis.md

 connectivity to destinations that the other router does not, and choosing the "wrong" default router can result in reachability failures.
 In order to resolve this scenario, IPv6 nodes MUST implement
-{{RFC4191}} and SHOULD implement the Type C host role defined in RFC 4191.
+{{RFC4191}} and MUST implement the Type C host role defined in RFC 4191.

 ## First-Hop Router Selection - RFC 8028